raulonlab/crypto-band-indicators/README.md

 ### Weighted Averaging DCA

-Variation of the traditional Dollar Cost Average (DCA) method of investing that takes into account the current indicator index.
+Variation of the traditional Dollar Cost Average (DCA) method of investing that takes into account the indicator band.
 The better index, the bigger the amount of BTC purchased.

 The idea of applying this strategy with the Rainbow index comes from [this post in Reddit by the user u/pseudoHappyHippy](https://www.reddit.com/r/CryptoCurrency/comments/qg9s6v/introducing_rainbowweighted_averaging_a_more/).
 The author claims that RWA (Rainbow Weighted Averaging) outperforms DCA 96.8% of the time by an average of 35.3% greater returns when applied to historical BTC price data.